kmalakoff/testmatrix-compat/README.md

 ## Transforming Fixtures

 A test fixture is what we feed to our tests.
-It consists of all the values and expectations that determine if our tests will pass or not.
+It consists of all the values and expectations that determine if our tests pass or not.
 Fixtures are framework agnostic while tests are specific to a program.
 If the program changes we'll have to rewrite some tests, but usually not the fixtures.

-Testmatrix allow us to represent tests as plain data, which we can produce from our fixtures using relatively simple map and reduce transformations.
+Testmatrix allows us to represent tests as plain data, which we can produce from our fixtures using a relatively simple map and reduce transformations.

 ```js
 const { equal } = require("testmatrix")